storybookjs/marko/docs/configure/user-interface.md

 There are many, many Storybook addons, but they can be roughly categorized into three areas:

-- Essential addons are core-team developed addons that are considered core to the out-of-the-box user experience of Storybook and thus ship by default with new Storybook installations.
+- **Essential** addons are core-team developed addons that are considered a part of the out-of-the-box user experience.
+These ship by default with new Storybook installations.
-- Core addons are the addons that are developed by the core team with efforts made to keep them in sync with the development of Storybook itself, and to make sure they are written in idiomatic ways as templates for other addons.
+-  **Core** addons are developed by the core team.
+They are kept in sync with the development of Storybook itself and written in idiomatic ways as templates for other addons.
 They can be found within the [Storybook monorepo](https://github.com/storybookjs/storybook/tree/next/addons).

 - Community addons are addons written by the massive Storybook community.
 They can be found on our [website](/addons), [GitHub](https://github.com/), and [npm](https://www.npmjs.com/).

 ### Sidebar & URLs

 Storybook’s sidebar lists all your stories grouped by component.
 When you have a lot of components you may wish to also group those components also.
-To do so, you can add the “/” separator to the “title” of your CSF file and Storybook will group the stories into groups based on common prefixes:
+To do so, you can add the `/` separator to the `title` of your CSF file and Storybook will group the stories into groups based on common prefixes:

 ![Storybook sidebar anatomy](./sidebar-anatomy.jpg)

-Usually it is a good idea to use a nesting scheme that mirrors the filesystem path of the components.
-So if you have a file `components/modals/Alert.js` you might name the CSF file `components/modals/Alert.stories.js` and title it “Components/Modals/Alert”.
+We recommend using a nesting scheme that mirrors the filesystem path of the components.
+For example, if you have a file `components/modals/Alert.js` name the CSF file `components/modals/Alert.stories.js` and title it `Components/Modals/Alert`.

 #### Roots

-By default Storybook will treat your highest level of groups as “roots”--which are displayed in the UI as “sections” of the hierarchy.
+By default, Storybook will treat your highest level of groups as “roots”--which are displayed in the UI as “sections” of the hierarchy.
 Lower level groups are displayed as expandable items in the hierarchy:

 ![Storybook sidebar story roots](./sidebar-roots.jpg)

-If you’d prefer all groups to be expandable, you can set the showRoots option to false in  [`./storybook/manager.js`](./overview#configure-story-rendering):
+If you’d prefer all groups to be expandable, you can set the `showRoots` option to `false` in  [`./storybook/manager.js`](./overview#configure-story-rendering):

 ```js
 // ./storybook/manager.js